 Another big misconception especially for women is that weight training will get you bulky and too muscular.
-We are so glad that women are finally starting to realise that weight training will help you lose stubborn belly fat and boost your metabolism.
+We are so glad that women are finally starting to realize that weight training will help you lose stubborn belly fat and boost your metabolism.
 Full body movements are the best exercises to help you burn off fat because they allow you to burn a lot of calories as well as boost fat busting hormones.
-The best compound exercises include squats, deadlifts, rows, presses and other body weight exercises.
+The best compound exercises include squats, deadlifts, rows, presses, and other body weight exercises.

 Some strength training workouts can even double as cardio: A recent study by the American Council on Exercise found that kettlebell exercises can burn up to 20 calories a minute—the equivalent of running at a 6-minute mile pace!
 Maximize your weekly workouts’ weight-loss benefits by incorporating up to four non-consecutive days a week of resistance-based exercises such as kettlebells, TRX, and weight lifting.